Battery maintenance guide for Perth homes

 Garage south wall, shaded outdoor enclosure, or air-conditioned space.
 Avoid north-facing walls or direct sun exposure.

 Minimum 300mm clearance on all sides.
-Consider passive ventilation or small exhaust fan for enclosed spaces in summer.
+Consider passive ventilation or a small exhaust fan for enclosed spaces in summer.

 Check battery temperature during January-February heatwaves.
 Most systems display ambient temperature in their monitoring app.

-Monitoring and Software
+Monitoring and software

-What to Monitor Weekly
+What to check weekly

 - State of charge: Should cycle between 10-100% daily